5T33Z0/Clover-Crate/ACPI/README.md

 ### NoDynamicExtract

 If set to `true`, this flag will disable the extraction of dynamic SSDTs when using `F4` in the bootloader menu.
 Dynamic SSDTs are rarely needed and usually cause confusion (erroneously putting them in the `ACPI/patched` Folder).
-Added by Rehabman in revision 4359.
+Added by Rehabman in r4359.

 ### NoOEMTableID

 If set to `true`, the OEM table identifier is *NOT* added to the end of file name in ACPI tables dump by pressing `F4` in the Clover Boot Menu.
 If set to `false`, end spaces are removed from SSDT names when the OEM table ID is added as a suffix.
-Added by Rehabman in revisions 4265 to 4346.
+Added by Rehabman in r4265 to r4346.

 ### PLimit Dict